benjamindkilleen/benjamindkilleen.github.io/_posts/2020-12-26-how-to-get-pinned.md

 Practice had a rhythm to it.
 Lemay or one of the other coaches demonstrated a move, and everyone emulated it.
 Shooting the leg, you wanted to plant your foot and propel over the attacking knee, to grab their ankle.
-At first, we drilled against invisible legs in rows of eight, shooting successive shots from the batting cages to the orange padding, rolling over each knee with a smooth intensity until we smacked into opposite wall, jogged back to the beginning.
+At first, we drilled against invisible legs in rows of eight, shooting successive shots from the batting cages to the orange padding, rolling over each knee with smooth intensity until we smacked into opposite wall, jogged back to the beginning.

 New exercise: holding a squat position for two minutes at a time.
-On the mat, a wrestler maintained a low stance that set their quads on fire but made them more difficult to attack.
+On the mat, a wrestler maintains a low stance that sets their quads on fire but made them more difficult to attack.
 You could always tell when your opponent was ready to get pinned when they started standing taller, exhausted.

 Next move: sprawl.
 When someone shot on you, you wanted to get your legs out of the way.
 You did that by slamming your hip down on their shoulder, with the full intention of slamming it into the mat.
 Without an actual attacker, that was what we did.
-A coach shouted, "Sprawl!" and two dozen hips hit the ground like an avalanche, only to pop back up, squat low for another fifteen, fourteen seconds before--"Sprawl!"--we dropped again.
+Coach shouted, "Sprawl!" and two dozen hips hit the ground like an avalanche, only to pop back up, squat low for another fifteen, fourteen seconds before -- "Sprawl!" -- we dropped again.

 At this point, even the upperclassmen struggled.
 The whole team was tired.
-We straightened whenever we felt like we could get away with it, and our clean sprawls diminished into half-hearted flops.
-If we didn't already, now we knew why wrestling was the only sport at Webster that didn't hold tryouts.
+We straightened whenever we felt like we could get away with it, and our clean sprawls devolved into half-hearted flops.
+Now, if not before, we knew why wrestling was the only sport at Webster that didn't hold tryouts.
 It didn't need them.

 At the end of it, practice still wasn't over.
 "Start running," Lemay said.